fssa-batch3/santhanam.mariappan__web_project/README.md

 "Type your Username"
 click save

-(Change your profile in not working)
+(Change your profile image in not working)

 Expected Result
 The user name is changed in local storage